mui/material-ui/docs/src/pages/styles/api/api.md

   - `options.disableGlobal` (*Boolean* [optional]): Defaults to `false`.
 Disable the generation of deterministic class names.
   - `options.productionPrefix` (*String* [optional]): Defaults to `'jss'`.
 The string used to prefix the class names in production.
   - `options.seed` (*String* [optional]): Defaults to `''`.
 The string used to uniquely identify the generator.
 It can be used to avoid class name collisions when using multiple generators in the same document.
+  - `options.fullRuleNamesInProd` (*Boolean* [optional]): Defaults to `false`.
+Use Component-ruleName-ruleCount based class names in production.
+Note that this may be slightly less optimal, but allows for development in a prod-like environment for integration tests.

 #### Returns